 Looking for Natural Tooth Oil – an alternative to Tooth paste – we may just have what you are looking for.
-Recently we attended the 2015 Cam Expo joining exhibitors in the Innovation Zone.
-Over the two days we met many therapists, practioners, dentists, health professionals and industry experts.
+When we attended one of the last London CAM Expo’s joining exhibitors in the Innovation Zone we met many therapists, practioners, dentists, health professionals and industry experts.

 Many show vistiors were intrigued by the idea of an all natural, organic tooth oil – which wasn’t based on coconut oil.
 Many had experince of and have tried the oil pulling technique using coconut oil, some had good success whilst others reported doing it for a while then giving up.

 As we highlighted the specially formulated Natural Tooth Oil – combining active ingreients from around the world known for their beneficial properties in supporting oral wellness – listeners leaned into the storyline – keen to hear more.

 So what makes this optimised Tooth Oil so special?

 Firstly ingredients are drawn from traditional Chinese, traditional European & traditional Indian (Ayurvedic) medicine, to harness the most effective and potent active natural ingredients discovered and recognised over the centuries as having a beneficial effect on oral hygiene and wellness.

 So rather then just one oil providing the oil pulling effect, here we have a a variety of oils and potent ingredients all working together to achieve and contribute to overall oral wellness.

 Immune-strenthening properties come for turmeric extract, lemon oil and cinnamon leaf oil.
 Selected organic sesame oil has an astringent effect, green tea adds a gum-strengthening effect, whilst peppermint provides a lastingly refreshing effect.